janaSunrise/ML-algorithms-from-scratch/README.md

 ## Installation and usage.

+This project has 4 dependencies.

+- `numpy` for the maths implementation and writing the algorithms
+- `Scikit-learn` for the data generation and testing.
+- `Matplotlib` for the plotting.

 This project uses `pipenv` for dependency management.
 You need to ensure that you have `pipenv` installed on your system.